 There is no doubt that much of what we learn is from experience.
 In fact the university of life, with all of its hard knocks, creates valuable lessons.
 The key is do we adjust our behaviour on the back of what is thrown at us.

-This week I have been running a couple of training courses in Bangkok.
-My first trip to the area, and I heartily recommend it.
-Great food, wonderful weather (at least the rain here is warm) and the people are friendly and generous hosts.
+Some years back I was running a couple of training courses in Bangkok.
+It was my first trip to the area, and I was enamoured by the great food, wonderful weather (at least the rain here is warm) and my friendly and generous hosts.

 For the westerner in this part of the world another attraction is the markets.